-Orlando Estate Planning Attorneys
+Estate Planning Attorneys in Orlando Florida

-If you do not have a will or a trust, then the inheritance laws (laws of intestacy) determine how your property will be distributed.
+Without a simple will or a trust, the inheritance laws (laws of intestacy) determine how your property will be distributed.
 If you have no heirs that qualify for distribution according to state law, then your assets will be taken by the state.
-That is why it is important to have an estate plan even if you have no immediate relatives.
-An estate plan gives you the option to give your assets to whomever you choose.
-Otherwise, the state will choose for you.
+Even if you have no immediate relatives, it is important to have an estate plan in place to avoid your property being put into the hands of the state.
+An estate plan gives you the option to give your assets to whomever you choose and protect your assets after you are gone.